jason-qs/Java-Learning/README.md

 If I see a cute puppy, then I may go pet it (but for no more than 5 minutes) Job Function Competencies/Knowledge, Skills and Behaviors

+-Finished a course, decided to work on a movie theater management web app